publicdocs/uscode/assets/md/titles/usc10/us/usc/t10/stA/ptIV/ch141/m__us_usc_t10_s2393.md

         (2) Paragraph (1) does not apply in any case in which the Secretary concerned determines that there is a compelling reason to solicit an offer from, award a contract to, extend a contract with, or approve a subcontract with such offeror or contractor.

     (b) Whenever the Secretary concerned makes a determination described in subsection (a)(2), he shall, at the time of the determination, transmit a notice to the Administrator of General Services describing the determination.
-The Administrator of General Services shall maintain each such notice in a file available for public inspection.
+The Administrator of General Services shall maintain each such notice on a publicly accessible website to the maximum extent practicable.

     (c)